 Overcoming diminishing returns in high performance sportThe age/performance curve shows why many elite athletes never reach their genetic potential.
-This article discusses ways coaches and NGBs can help more athletes perform at the edge of their ability.
+How coaches and NGBs can help more athletes perform at the edge of their ability.

 The age where performance begins to suffer is an estimate, each athlete is different; some begin their decline earlier, some much later.
 And, as mentioned in the article below, the decline does not occur at the same time in all sports.
 For example, it's well known that marathon runners can maintain peak performance well into their 30s.
 This doesn't mean that the decline is not occurring, it means that for certain activities it has less effect.